bitstudio/shuwa/web_demo/README.md

 ## **signClassify**

 there is a script that was implemented for classify the sign-language model name `signClassify.js`, located at `./js/ML` directory.

-Here the usage example
+### usage exaple

 ```js
 import SignLanguageClassifyModel from "./ML/signClassify.js";